cylc/cylc-doc/src/glossary.rst

       .. admonition:: Cylc 7
          :class: tip

-         In Cylc 7 and earlier job runners were referred to as "batch systems".
+         In Cylc 7 and earlier, job runners were referred to as "batch systems".

    directive